 Hazardous waste, including electronic waste, accounts for significant amounts of toxic waste in landfills.
-Items such as electronics, fluorescent bulbs and tubes, paints, pesticides, cleaning products, old medications, and other chemicals are illegal to put in the garbage or pour down a drain or gutter because they contaminate our soil, drinking water, and air.
+It is illegal to place hazardous waste in the trash or down a drain or gutter because they contaminate our soil, drinking water, and air.
+Hazardous Waste includes items such as electronics, fluorescent bulbs and tubes, paints, pesticides, cleaning products, old medications, needles, and other chemicals.

 To schedule an appointment for drop-off, please contact the Santa Clara County Household Hazardous Waste program or call the appointment line at: 408.299.7300.
 Household Hazardous Waste drop-offs are by appointment only.